The global acute SCI market projected to reach $2.9bn by 2027

 According to the World Health Organization, the estimated global SCI incidence is 40 to 80 new cases per million population per year, based on quality country-level incidence studies of SCI from all causes.
 This means that every year, between 250,000 and 500,000 new patients suffer spinal cord injuries worldwide.

-Given the current U.S. population size of 328 million people, a recent estimate showed that the annual incidence of SCI is approximately 54 cases per one million people in the United States, or about 17,730 new SCI cases each year.
-New SCI cases do not include those who die at the location of the incident that caused the SCI.
+Given the 2022 U.S. population size of 328 million people, a recent estimate showed that the annual incidence of SCI is approximately 54 cases per one million people in the United States, or about 17,730 new SCI cases each year.
+New SCI cases do not include those patients who die at the location of the incident that caused the SCI.

-The estimated number of people with SCI living in the United States is approximately 291,000, with a range from 249,000 to 363,000 persons.
+The estimated number of people in the United States with SCI living is approximately 291,000, with a range from 249,000 to 363,000 persons.
 It is estimated that in Europe there are up to 500,000 people living with SCI with at least 27,000 new SCI cases each year.